AdobeDocs/uix/src/pages/services/aem-cf-editor/api/side-rail/index.md

 # Properties Rail

-The properties rail is always present along the right side of Universal Editor.
+The properties rail is always present along the right side of CF Editor.
 The extensibility feature allows adding new panels to it, ensuring seamless integration.

 ![](./side-panel.png)